-In his 2nd Reading Speech, the Attorney General said that although admissible form will not always be required, it may still be requested by the DPP pursuant to a protocol providing guidance (page 7):
+In his $2^{nd}$ Reading Speech, the Attorney General said that although admissible form will not always be required, it may still be requested (page 7):

 Given a Magistrate will no longer be considering the evidence before committal, it is no longer necessary that the entire contents of the brief of evidence comply with these requirements to be admissible as evidence.
 However, the senior prosecutor in the ODPP or the CDPP may require evidence in an admissible form to properly assess the case and to certify the charges.
 A protocol between the NSW Police Force and the DPP will provide guidance on a case-by-case basis as to when the alternative, simpler form will be sufficient.